opturtio/2DPathFinder/Doc/implementation_document.md

 ![](./Pics/my_jps.png)

 - The Jump method working without recursion could solve this.
+- Splitting MainWindow.xaml.cs into smaller classes
+- Add the ability to view and select maps
+- Information panel displaying map name and size

 ## Use of Large Language Models
 - I used to improve comments and method names.
 I asked what is the right way to write comments on C#.